 Our Mission & Vision

-Mission:100 Mile Living commits to easy and informed access to locally made and grown products for buyers and to local markets for sellers.
-We are reinventing the way people shop for local goods.
+Mission: 100 Mile Living commits to easy and informed access to locally made and grown products for buyers and to local markets for sellers.

 Vision: Be the go-to website for people interested in a local, sustainable lifestyle.
 Be a company that fosters local economic prosperity and investment in the health of our environment by developing community connections between makers, growers and shoppers.